Blog / Travel

 Register your trip with the Ministry of Foreign Affairs

-If you’re travelling, we advise you to e-register your trip with the Singapore Ministry of Foreign Affairs (MFA) before you set off.
+If you’re travelling, we suggest you consider e-registering your trip with the Singapore Ministry of Foreign Affairs (MFA) before you set off.
 That way, you can get hold of the relevant people should you require assistance whilst overseas.
-Here’s a simple guide on why you should register and how to do it.
+Here’s a simple guide on the benefits of registering and how to do it.

 If you require further clarification regarding your travel insurance coverage related to known events, kindly contact our Customer Care team at 6221 2111.
-Mondays to Fridays, 9am to 8pm and Saturdays, 9am to 3pm (closed on Sundays and public holidays), or email [email protected].
+Mondays to Fridays, 9am – 6pm (Closed on weekends and public holidays), or email [email protected].

 Enjoy stress-free holidays when you buy smarter Travel Insurance.